exercises in home gym

 Types of Home Gym Equipment

 Many people believe you need access to all the equipment of a gym to stay in shape.
 But with the popularity of home workouts increasing, we continue to see a greater variety of training and equipment options.
+Want to find the perfect equipment for your home gym setup?
+Take our quick assessment quiz to get personalized recommendations based on your space and fitness goals.

 Your at-home gym is going to be unique in many ways based on your training goals and preferences.
 But the classic pieces across most gyms are cardio equipment, weight training equipment, and basic gear for stretching.